-Batted, fiberglass insulation is typically fire-resistant. | True | 61% | False | 38% | | | Question: Batted, fiberglass insulation is typically fire-resistant.
-Top Answer (61% of 13 votes): True.
+Batted, fiberglass insulation is typically fire-resistant. | True | 66% | False | 33% | | | Question: Batted, fiberglass insulation is typically fire-resistant.
+Top Answer (66% of 15 votes): True.

-Answer: True Explanation: Fiberglass insulation is made of glass combined with plastic polymers and is naturally fire-resistant.
-However, you need to be careful with batts that are backed with foil or paper as these materials can burn quickly. | Spraytight Inc | Answer: False Explanation: We use cellulose; a fire retardant material | jc homecare center corp | Answer: True Explanation: All insulation is typically fire-resistant to some extant - some far more than others.
-Batt insulation with the paper-facing will be less fire resistant than that without paper.
-That being said, batts can be made of different materials (fiberglass, rockwool, even denim) & they will each have their own fire resistant factors.
-Blown fiberglass has a slightly higher fire resistance factor but still doesn’t give you a fire-wall like cellulose does.
-In case of a fire, the fiberglass just melts out of the way - the cellulose will actually repel a fire & that is to last the life of the structure. | Harper’s Insulation | | ProMatcher | Answer: True Explanation: Unfaced batt insulation is fire resistant.
-Faced batts with Kraft paper facing can be considered flammable. | ACE Drywall & Acoustical LLC | Answer: False Explanation: Some FiberGlass is Fire Rated Some types Are Not! | All Seasons Insulation INC. | Answer: True Explanation: If a fire gets hot enough the fiberglass will melt rather than hold a flame. | Smith Insulation | | ProMatcher | Answer: False Explanation: Not all batted insulation is fire proof, but the insulation we use are all fire proof rated. | The Wildlife Specialist LLC |
+| Island Insulation | Answer: True Explanation: Fiberglass insulation is made of glass combined with plastic polymers and is naturally fire-resistant.
+However, you need to be careful with batts that are backed with foil or paper as these materials can burn quickly. | Spraytight Inc | Answer: False Explanation: We use cellulose; a fire retardant material | jc homecare center corp | | ProMatcher | Answer: True Explanation: Can be fire resistant in a lot of different products | Saunders Insulation | Answer: True Explanation: Unfaced batt insulation is fire resistant.
+Faced batts with Kraft paper facing can be considered flammable. | ACE Drywall & Acoustical LLC | Answer: False Explanation: Some FiberGlass is Fire Rated Some types Are Not! | All Seasons Insulation INC. | | ProMatcher | Answer: True Explanation: Fiberglass is fire-resistant | TLS Energy Savers | Answer: False Explanation: Not all batted insulation is fire proof, but the insulation we use are all fire proof rated. | The Wildlife Specialist LLC |

 |